pculture/bcp47-json/README.markdown

 Copy the `bcp47.json` file and do whatever you want with it.

+The file format looks like this:

+    {"file-date": <date>,
+     "subtags": [<subtag>, <subtag>, ...]}

+A date is encoded like so:

+    {"year": 2012, "month": 9, "day": 12}

+Each subtag corresponds to an entry in the original registry.
+It can have some or all of the fields:

+    {"type": <string>,
+     "subtag": <string>,
+     "added": <date>,
+     "deprecated": <date>,
+     "tag": <string>,
+     "prefix": <string>,
+     "preferred-value": <string>,
+     "comments": <string>,
+     "macrolanguage": <string>,
+     "supress-script": <string>,
+     "scope": <string>,
+     "description": [<string>, <string>, ...]}

+As you can see, most values are passed straight through as plain strings from the IANA registry.
+There are three exceptions:

+`added` and `deprecated` are encoded as dates (see above).

+`description` is an array of strings.
+In the IANA registry some tags have more than one description, for some reason I probably don't want to know.
+If there's just one description for a tag it will be encoded as an array of one element.

 ### Generate a Fresh `bcp47.json` from the Registry

 The `bcp47.json` file in the repo is generated whenever we get around to it.
 If